 Use of Independent Managers - When deemed to be in the Client's best interest, ProCore will recommend that Clients utilize one or more unaffiliated investment managers or investment platforms (collectively "Independent Managers") for all or a portion of a client's investment portfolio, based on the Client's needs and objectives.
-In such instances, the Client may be required to authorize and enter into an investment manager[s] will provide its services.
+In such instances, the Client may be required to authorize and enter into an investment management agreement with the Independent Manager[s] that defines the terms in which the Independent Manager[s] will provide its services.
 The Advisor will perform initial and ongoing oversight and due diligence over each Independent Manager to ensure the strategy remains aligned with Clients' investment objectives and overall best interests.
 The Advisor will also assist the Client in the development of the initial policy recommendations and managing the ongoing Client relationship.
 The Client, prior to entering into an agreement with an Independent Manager, will be provided with the Independent Manager's Form ADV Part 2A - Disclosure Brochure (or a brochure that makes the appropriate disclosures).